haniibrahim/sampleSTAT/README.md

 ```
 gfortran -static-libgfortran dbg_mdl.F90 sng_mdl.F90 sngall_mdl.F90 sysconst_mdl.f90 samplestatistics_mdl.f90 sampleSTAT.f90 -o sampleSTAT.exe
 ```
-For a quick and dirty installation, copy `sampleSTAT.exe` into your WIndows folder or much better in another folder which is in your path.
+For a quick and dirty installation, copy `sampleSTAT.exe` into your Windows folder or much better in another folder which is in your path.